rstacruz/rsjs/README.md

 ### Use document.ready

 Add your events and initialization code under the [document.ready] handler.
+This assures you that the element you're binding behaviors to already exists.
+(There is an exception to this--see the next section).

 ```js
 $(function() {